BlockchainGuild/BlockchainGuildCommunity/README.md

 * Participatory and inclusive practices
 * Learning Community
 * "Rough consensus & working code"
-* Non-Heirarchical and Decentralized as possible
+* Non-Hierarchical and Decentralized as possible
 * Support infrastructure & [commons](http://www.lifewithalacrity.com/2015/11/a-revised-ostroms-design-principles-for-collective-governance-of-the-commons-.html) for blockchains
 * To avoid needing incorporating, can we avoid custody of funds from patrons, and use multisig with timelock act as a non-custodial escrow?